What is the Best Kawai Digital Piano With Weighted Keys?

 This can give the notes an artificial sound, since the strings, felt, and hammers on each key are slightly different.
 All of the pianos discussed in this article utilize Kawai’s 88 key sampling method.

-Below, please take a moment to view some of the best-selling digital pianos currently on sale at Amazon (and see how well they stack up to the pianos we will be discussing in-depth today).
+Below, please take a moment to view some of the best-selling digital pianos currently on sale online (and see how well they stack up to the pianos we will be discussing in-depth today).

 Kawai’s Hammer Actions